openregister/registers-rfcs/content/item-hash/index.md

 ### Algorithm

+When this algorithm operates on _hashes_ (e.g. tag, concatenate) it is done on the byte level, not the hexadecimal string representation that the latter example shows as partial representations.

 1. Let _item_ be the blob of data to hash.
 2. Let _hashList_ be an empty list.
 2. Foreach _(attr, value)_ pair in _item_: